Happy World Storytelling Day!

 Buy The Phoenix of Persia

 Happy World Storytelling Day!
-To celebrate, we interviewed the fantastic Sally Pomme Clayton.
+To celebrate, we interviewed the fantastic author of The Phoenix of Persia, Sally Pomme Clayton.
 Sally Pomme Clayton is an incredible performance, storyteller and writer.
 You can read her interview below:

 What impact can storytelling have on children?

 I think that stories are like seeds – they get planted inside you, but you have no idea exactly what they are going to grow into.
 But the seed needs to be planted.
 It is one of the most vital things.
 A parent telling a story to a child can impart a sense of magic about the world, they can ignite a sense of the possibilities and potentials that are inside the child.
 Listening to a storyteller perform a story engages the imagination, develops a sense of how stories are structured, and this in turn helps the child with their own communication in all forms.
 Perhaps most important of all for me, is that fairytales and myths are ancient, they link us to our distant ancestors, and contain ancient images and meanings that are infinitely rich and valuable.

 Do you have any childhood memories of listening to a story?
 What are they?

 My Grandfather told me and my sister stories, he would stand at the end of our bunk bed and become the characters.
 We loved it and would beg for more stories.
 I loved it so much I started telling stories to my sister and cousins, gathering them round me, making up epics that went on and on!
 I’m still doing it today.

 How do you use music and song in your storytelling?
 What do they give the story?